Admitting your wrong can be difficult, mainly when your own words speak the truth back to you. But being wrong is not bad if you learn a lesson.

-I fill my mind with speculations, theories, and searched to explain past sufferings and this dark and sinful world.
+I filled my mind with speculations and theories and searched to explain past suffering and this dark and sinful world.
 The very things I’ve consumed are driving a wedge between Christ and me.

 I’ve taken a moment to read about pharmakeia and the theories behind the Word.
-I can’t say I don’t agree with the information.
+I can’t say I disagree with the information.

 The problem is, “we wrestle not against flesh and blood, but against principalities, against powers and rulers of the darkness.”